AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getStoryViewers**(`parameters`): `Promise`<[`storyViewers`](../modules/index.types.default.md#storyviewers-1)\>

 Returns viewers of a story.
-The method can be called if story.can_get_viewers == true
+The method can be called only for stories posted on behalf of the current user

 #### Parameters